justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

   - Gray - Objects marked by the collector that may still have child objects that must be marked.
   - Black - Objects marked by the collector whose immediate child objects have also been marked.

+## Tri-Color Invariant

-Only objects marked as white, gray, or black participate in major collections:
+Only objects marked as white, gray, or black participate in major collections.

-- White objects are freed during the sweep state.
+White objects are freed during the sweep state.
 White is sometimes also referred to as the clear color.

-- Gray is never explicitly assigned to an object.
-Instead, objects are grayed by being added to lists of gray objects awaiting marking.
+Black objects survive the collection cycle.
+Black is sometimes referred to as the mark color as live objects are ultimately marked black.

+Our collector must guarantee that a black object never has any children that are white objects.
+This satisfies the so-called tri-color invariant and guarantees that all white objects can be collected once the gray objects are marked.
+This is the reason our collector must use a gray color instead of transitioning white objects directly to black.

+Finally, as noted previously a mark buffer is used to store the list of gray objects.
 This improves performance by avoiding repeated passes over the heap to search for gray objects.
-- Black objects survive the collection cycle.
-Black is sometimes referred to as the mark color as live objects are ultimately marked black.

 ## Handshakes